Multi-Day Tour | Group Tour

 Day 5 Namtso Lake–Lhasa

 Get up early to view the beautiful sunrise over Namtso Lake then trek along the shore to Tashi Dor Island to explore the meditation caves.
-Afterwards, drive back to Lhasa, stopping in Dumxung County for a tasty lunch (not included in price).
+Afterwards, drive back to Lhasa, stopping in Dumxung County for a tasty lunch (at your own expense).
 You'll also pass the famous hot springs of Yampanchen where you can opt to stop for a relaxing dip (entry fees not included).

 Stay overnight at the Lhasa Gang-Gyan Hotel or a similar.